Psychoacoustics and Experimental Audiology

 Martin Lindenbeck on Wie man das menschliche Gehör verbessern kann (how to improve the human hearing), in ÖAW ScienceBites 2022

 - Lindenbeck M.; Majdak P.; Laback B. (2022) Channel interactions have less impact on temporal-pitch than ITD sensitivity in dual-electrode cochlear implant stimulation.
-Proceedings of the International Symposium on Hearing (ISH).
+19th International Symposium on Hearing (ISH).
+Lyon, France.

 - Lindenbeck M.; Laback B.; Majdak P.; Srinivasan S. (2020) Temporal-pitch sensitivity in electric hearing with amplitude modulation and inserted pulses with short inter-pulse intervals.
 The Journal of the Acoustical Society of America, Bd.
 147, S. 777-793.